12 min read

 December 29, 2024

 Living with a disability or long-term health condition often comes with unavoidable extra costs.
-However, if you receive Personal Independence Payment (PIP), you may be entitled to far more support than just monthly payments.
+However, if you receive Personal Independence Payment (PIP), you may be entitled to far more support than just a monthly payment.

 In this Purpl guide, we explain the freebies, discounts, exemptions, and additional benefits available to disabled people in the UK who receive PIP in 2026.
-Importantly, many of these entitlements are under claimed simply because people are unaware they exist.
+Importantly, many of these entitlements are underclaimed simply because people are not told they exist.

-As a result, understanding how PIP connects to transport, healthcare, home adaptations, travel, and everyday savings can make a meaningful difference to your financial wellbeing.
+As a result, understanding how PIP connects to transport, healthcare, home adaptations, travel, and everyday savings can make a real difference to your financial wellbeing and independence.

 Crucially, PIP focuses on functional impact, not diagnosis.
-Therefore, how your condition affects tasks like moving around, communicating, or managing daily life matters more than the medical label itself.
+In other words, how your condition affects daily activities such as moving around, communicating, managing treatment, or staying safe matters more than the medical label itself.

 Purpl Resources